apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why so many entry-level jobs aren't entry-level**
+**Frontier Airlines plane has fiery landing at Las Vegas airport**

-You can read more about it [here](https://www.businessinsider.com/entry-level-jobs-tech-roles-require-years-of-experience-2024-10).
+You can read more about it [here](https://www.foxbusiness.com/lifestyle/frontier-airlines-plane-fiery-landing-las-vegas-airport).

 ## Requirements
 - Python 3.8